Today, many project managers use agile methods to break large projects down into easy, more manageable tasks called sprints.

 What is a project roadmap?

 A project roadmap is a visual tool that provides a strategic plan of a project's goals and deliverables over a deadline.
-It is a guide that lists all tasks that must be completed for specific projects according to iteration and continuous integration.
+It is a guide that lists all tasks of the planned schedule that must be completed for specific projects according to iteration and continuous integration.

 Project roadmaps are used to detail steps and make realistic and logical projections of the main stages of a project, and its evolution.